Prostate Cancer: Radiation Therapy

 Port films do not provide diagnostic information, so radiation therapists cannot learn about your progress from these films.
 However, port films are important to help the therapists make sure the radiation is delivered to the precise area that needs treatment.

 Small marks resembling freckles will be made on your skin along the treatment area by the radiation therapist.
-These marks provide a semi-permanent outline of your treatment area.
+These marks provide points to aim the treatment machine at and are a semi-permanent outline of your treatment area.
 Do not try to wash these marks off or retouch them if they fade.
 The therapist will re-mark the treatment area when necessary.

 Will My Diet Affect My Treatment?